 This is a big departure from the entertainment and media-related reviews that I usually write, but it’s still very much a topic I’m passionate about.
 It’s also a special topic I wanted to tackle in honour of my 25th blog post.
+(Update: No longer the 25th post as of my blog restructuring; it’s now my 75th.)

 There are a lot of nasty people out there.
 Sometimes they are outwardly grumpy and unpleasant and thus they are easy to spot.
 Sometimes, however, it is not that simple.
 For there are also many people who come off friendly and charming and lovely at first, only to gradually show off a much less pleasant side as you spend more time around them and get to know them better.
 These are the truly dangerous ones, as they are often quite sneaky and manipulative, and can lure others in with fake kindness and other false promises, only to cause a lot of psychological damage later on once they start to turn on their victims and abuse them.